yhlong0/IntellectCapital/Notes/2022/noRulesRules.md

 4. **Introduce candor**
     - only say about someone what you will say to their face.
     - we hate candor, but we still want it.
+    - 5A principle for positive feedback:
+        - aim to assit(explain how a change help individual or company, not you),
+        - actionable,
-    - 4A principle for positive feedback: aim to assit(explain how a change help individual or company, not you), actionable, appreciate(a belong cue, small gesture, tone of voice, thank for their courage), accept or deny(you and provider must understand that the decision to react to the feedback is entirely up to the recipient)
+        - appreciate(a belong cue, small gesture, tone of voice, thank for their courage),
+        - accept or deny(you and provider must understand that the decision to react to the feedback is entirely up to the recipient),
+        - adapt, for global company, adapt your reaction to the culture you're working with to get the results you need.
     - A new device show your car current speed and give warning will help a lot reduce the speed in school zone and etc. Feedback is important.
     - The higher you get in an organization, the less feedback you receive, and the more likely you are to "come to work naked like emperor's new clothes" or make errors that's obvious to everyone but you.
 6. **Remove controls**